 “No matter what you might want to exhibit, there’s probably something there that you can use for your own exhibit development.”

 The book also includes a bibliography, “so anyone who wants to dig deeper into this practice can look there and see what else is available,” he added.

 It’s also believed to be the first modern book published with a specific focus on how to exhibit from a Canadian perspective.

 “It’s hard to find books on exhibiting, and a lot of them have an American slant because they’re written by Americans,” Piercey said, describing his book as a comprehensive “do-it-yourself” guide to exhibiting for all levels of exhibitors, including people who are interested in exhibiting.

-As Canadian Stamp News and CSS is offering this online commercial service at minimal costs to The RPSC, this book does not qualify for the CSN Members’ Discount or Free Shipping.
+As Canadian Stamp News and CSS is offering this online commercial service at minimal costs to The RPSC, this book does not qualify for the CSN Members’ Discount.

 Memberships will be confirmed by The RPSC.